titardrew/sandbox/rotate/README.md

 Bilinear time: 41 ms. 900 us.
 ```

 Pretty lame, of course, but good enough for now.
-It's about 20-40 FPS, but for high res images the animation wouldn't look smooth in real-time.
+It's about 20-40 FPS, but for high res images an animation wouldn't look smooth in real-time.